amidos2006/Mario-AI-Framework/README.md

 - Adding multiple agents from the previous competition
 - Isolating particle effects from game sprites
 - Only using the first SMB action set (no more shell carrying/wall jumping)
+- Documenting the interface

 ### Missing Features
+- Documenting the whole engine
+- Better way to check the observation grid
 - Adding a simple MCTS agent and simple A* agent
 - Koopa shells can come back to life after stomping on it
 - Adding Monte Mario agent